Loom knitted scarf

 Dates: December 2006

-Red Heart (100% Acrylic) but I can't be sure since it came out of my stash.
+Yarn: Probably Red Heart (100% Acrylic) but I can't be sure since it came out of my stash.

 Color: One strand each of pink and white.

 Loom: Small wooden knitting board with 11 pairs of pegs.
-Purchased at
+Purchased at Hobby Lobby, but I have no idea of the brand.

 Finished size: 4.75" x 24" (just barely long enough for Abby to wear).
 I made it as long as the yarn lasted.